Providing legislative expertise to an industry association to understand the impact of draft legislation on its members and lodge a submission.

 The proposed introduction of the Emissions Reduction Fund (ERF) by the Australian Government had potentially significant implications for members of the Energy Efficiency Certificate Creators Association (EECCA).

 EECCA is an industry association that represents companies that deliver energy efficiency upgrades.
 EECCA engaged Common Capital to help them quickly understand the implications of the ERF consultation draft legislation to its members and draft a submission to the government on their behalf.

 EECCA had a very short timeframe to review lengthy draft legislation, understand implications with respect to the organisation’s established policy positions on the issue, draft responses and obtain board approval.

-Common Capital has significant experience in both drafting legislation and adopting and applying legislation through programs.
+Common Capital has significant experience in both the legislative framing and drafting process and adopting and applying legislation through programs.
 This gave us the insight to be able to very quickly review the legislation against the existing association policy positions and provide a summary of the implications and key policy points.